2013 United States federal government shutdown: Effect on shelters for domestic violence victims

 Across the United States, shelters for domestic abuse victims had trouble paying bills as federal funds were unavailable; some asked for donations.
 Municipal and state funds made up for some funding in states such as New York and Montana; others like the YWCA in Flint, Michigan, had no access to back-up municipal or state funds.
-In Daphne, Alabama, the director of The Lighthouse, a domestic violence shelter, asked the city for emergency funds; even once the shutdown was over, shelters experienced delay in funding due to the slow process of receiving funds.
+In Daphne, Alabama, the director of the Lighthouse, a domestic violence shelter, asked the city for emergency funds; even once the shutdown was over, shelters experienced delay in funding due to the slow process of receiving funds.
 Ironically, October 1, the day the government shutdown began, was the first day of Domestic Violence Awareness Month.

-Effect on Title IX and Clery Act Investigations
+Effect on Title IX and Clery Act investigations

 During the federal government shutdown, the Office of Civil Rights, a unit at the Department of Education responsible for handling sexual assault cases on college campuses ceased investigating claims of Title IX and Clery Act violations.
 The Clery Act is a federal law that requires full public reporting of campus crime.
 Title IX is a federal civil rights law which protects people from discrimination based on sex in education programs or activities which receive federal financial assistance.
 Title IX recognizes sexual harassment of students as form of discrimination and compels schools not only to respond immediately and appropriately to complaints of sexual harassment but to eliminate sexual harassment.
-The federal government shutdown has caused investigations of alleged violations of Title IX and the Clery Act to be haulted at Dartmouth, The University of Colorado at Boulder, the University of North Carolina at Chapel Hill, Occidental College, Swarthmore College and the University of Southern California.
+The federal government shutdown has caused investigations of alleged violations of Title IX and the Clery Act to be halted at Dartmouth, The University of Colorado at Boulder, the University of North Carolina at Chapel Hill, Occidental College, Swarthmore College and the University of Southern California.